nwh-tt/game-of-life/README.md

   - All other live cells die in the next generation.
 Similarly, all other dead cells stay dead.

  The initial pattern constitutes the seed of the system.
 The first generation is created by applying the above rules simultaneously to every cell in the seed, live or dead; births and deaths occur simultaneously, and the discrete moment at which this happens is sometimes called a tick.
 Each generation is a pure function of the preceding one.
 The rules continue to be applied repeatedly to create further generations.

+When stretched out across many generation. there are some really interesting things that can happen.
+I have compiled a few of my favorites under the info icon if you are interested.

 The code that is simulating the rules is found in the header file and is explained there with comments.
+But I'll give a quick summary here